VinTheMan/LidarDataDisplay/README.md

 🔍This is the bitwise OR assignment operator.
 It updates the value of _receivedPacketFlagsDict[psn] by performing a bitwise OR with the current value and the bitmask created by `1 << udpNumber`.<br/>

 - `CalculateChecksum(byte[] data, int length)`
 Calculates the checksum for the given data.
+Currently not in use due to the packets do not have correct checksums (Mar 21, 2025)

 - `InitializeBitmap()`
 Initializes the bitmap for displaying the data.
+Make it so the UI starts with a pure black image ready to be painted.

 - `UpdateBitmap()`
-Updates the bitmap with the received data and calculates centroids.
+Updates the bitmap for the 1560 format with the received data and calculates centroids.

 - `UpdateBitmapV2()`
 Updates the bitmap for the 520 format with the received data and calculates centroids.

 - `ResetData()`
 Resets the data buffers and flags for the next frame.
+Also temp save the data in case user clicks the "Save Data" button.

 - `CalculateCentroids()`
-Calculates the centroids for the segments in the 1560 format and updates the UI with the calculated values.
+Calculates the centroids for the 3 segments in the 1560 format and updates the UI with the calculated values.

 - `CalculateCentroidsOneSet()`
 Calculates the centroid for the entire image in the 520 format and updates the UI with the calculated values.